Efficient calculation of reactor noise via Ito-Langevin Process for correlated fluctuations

 and then numerically integrating Eq.~(\ref{eq:d_ij_g1_g1}) using the approximation of homogeneous source $s_m$ at each segment $m$, leads to the sum

 Numerically integrating Eq.~(\ref{eq:Joint_prob2}) leads to

-Equations~(\ref{eq:dijm}) and (\ref{eq:Pijm}) provide an efficient route to calculate the non-Poisson noise correlations $d_{ij}$ and the joint probability function of detection $P_{ij}$, which can be used for calculating Feynman-alpha and Rossi-alpha functions, respectively.
+To treat the temporal integrations in the above expressions, one may calculate $\tilde{g}_1$ on a discrete set of time differences $t'-t$ and then use any standard numerical integration scheme.
+Equations~(\ref{eq:dijm}) and (\ref{eq:Pijm}) provide an efficient route to calculate the non-Poisson noise correlations $d_{ij}$ and the probability density function of correlated neutron pair detection $P_{ij}$, which can be used for calculating Feynman-alpha and Rossi-alpha functions, respectively.

-We can roughly estimate the improvement in efficiency by using these schemes, for instance, in means of number of neutron histories needed in a Monte-Carlo simulation to calculate $d_{ij}$ with a certain statistical error.
+We can estimate the improvement in efficiency by using these schemes, for instance, in means of number of neutron histories needed in a Monte-Carlo simulation to calculate $d_{ij}$ with a certain statistical error.
+We compare our method to analogue Monte Carlo schemes, which are commonplace in simulating neutron noise (e.g. the analogue capture module in MCNP6 \cite{werner2017mcnp}).
+Importantly, this estimate is exact in the case of the point model, namely when trying to simulate a subcritical system with space- and energy-independent flux.
 We focus on the case where the detection efficiency, in neutron detection per fission, denoted $\mu$, is very small (i.e. detection is rare), and also where the distance from criticality $1-k$ ($k$ is the effective multiplication factor) is substantial enough that the fission chains are not too long.